Trip Highlights

 - Wool or polypro socks to wear under booties (ski socks work well)

-- Wetsuit or wool gloves (optional)
+- Neoprene or wool gloves (optional)

 - Sunglasses with "Chums" style eyeglass holder